 - Christina Aguilera is outspoken about her sexuality.
 The Bionic and Stripped albums, and within Back To Basics: "Nasty Naughty Boy" and "I Got Trouble" prove it.
 This is one of her selling points.

-- "Bitches Ain't Shit" by Dr. Dre puts a more negative and misogynistic spin on this trope:
+- "Bitches Ain't Shit" by Dr. Dre (now with a ukelele cover by Filthy Frank) puts a more negative and misogynistic spin on this trope:

 "Bitches ain't shit but hoes and tricks